Albanian revolt of 1847: Revolt

 At the same time some 15,000 Ottoman forces under the Turkish marshal Mehmet Reshit Pasha were sent from Manastir to relieve the siege of Berat.
 In Ohrid an Ottoman force of 6,000 men was summoned.
 The Ottoman forces attacked the forces of Rrapo Hekali based in the city of Berat and at the same time the Turkish garrison in the castle attacked them from behind.
 Albanian forces left the siege and withdrew in Mallakastër.
-From Berat, the Ottoman army tried to enter to the heart of the rebellion in the Kurvelesh region, from the Kuç pass where Gjoleka forces were concentrated.
+From Berat, the Ottoman army tried to enter the heart of the rebellion in the Kurvelesh region, from the Kuç pass where Gjoleka forces were concentrated.
 They once again resisted the Ottoman forces.
 At the same time other Ottoman forces attacked Kurvelesh from the Mesaplik region and another Ottoman column disembarked in the Himara region, encircling the forces of Gjoleka.
 Even under these circumstances Gjoleka's men resisted.
 Seeing the tough resistance, Mehmed Reshid Pasha declared an amnesty and invited all the leaders to meet him in Zhulat village.
 Some 85 men who believed his words went to the place of meeting (among whom were the local leader Hodo Nivica and some other minor leaders) and were captured.
 After that the organised resistance was no longer possible and Albanian forces were divided in small ceta.
 Ottoman forces entered the regions of uprising and thousands of men were arrested and deported, whereas Rrapo Hekali was sent to a prison in Manastir, where he was poisoned on December 30, 1847.
 Gjoleka with a small group of fighters retreated to Greece, which ended the uprising.

 Both Albanian and Greek inhabited villages in the region suffered when the uprising was suppressed the following autumn by the Ottoman forces.